AdaCore/learn/courses/intro-to-ada/chapters/tasking.rst

 protected entry points.
 Do this using the :ada:`entry` keyword.
 Protected entry points allow you to define barriers using the :ada:`when` keyword.
-Barriers are conditions that must be fulfilled before the entry can start performing its actual processing.
-(We speak of *releasing* the barrier when the condition is fulfilled.)
+Barriers are conditions that must be fulfilled before the entry can start performing its actual processing --- we speak of *releasing* the barrier when the condition is fulfilled.

 The previous example used procedures and functions to define operations on the protected objects.
 However, doing so permits reading protected